oOBobbyOo/react-config/README.md

-	3.Run npm start to run server ==> npm run start 4.Start webpack in product environment to build ==> npm run build 5.Go to your browser and type http://localhost/3000 For any bugs, please leave a feedback to 944831575@qq.com Thank you :)
+	3.Run npm start to run server ==> npm run start 4.Start webpack in product environment to build ==> npm run build 5.Go to your browser and type http://localhost/3000 For any bugs, please leave a email to 944831575@qq.com Thank you :)